-Here’s a list of 24 absolutely amazing tourist places in Goa which will keep calling you back for more.
+Here’s a list of 39 absolutely amazing tourist places to visit in Goa which will keep calling you back for more.

 Sightseeing in Goa is incomplete without a visit to Fort Aguada, strategically situated at the estuary of the river Mandovi.
 On the north side of the fort, a rampart of red-brown laterite just into the bay to form a jetty between two small sandy coves.
 This picturesque spot is known as Sinquerim Beach.